Omego-Obinna/Stego_models_Evaluation/README.md

 Part 1
 # Adversarial Extraction Algorithms (Part 1)

-This repository contains the implementation of unified embedding and extraction algorithms for both CMO (Cover Modification) and Hybrid steganography models, as described in *Multichannel Steganography: A Provably Secure Hybrid Steganographic Model*.
+This repository contains the implementation of unified embedding and extraction algorithms for both CMO (Cover Modification) and Hybrid steganography models, as described in *Multichannel Steganography: A Provably Secure Hybrid Steganographic Model for Secure Communication*.
 The directory structure and usage instructions are provided below.

 ---